Mirrelijn/ecpc/README.md

 # ecpc
-Code for the ecpc method for omics: Empirical bayes based Co-data learning for Prediction and Covariate selection
+The ecpc method for co-data learning for omics:
+Empirical bayes based Co-data learnt Prediction and Covariate selection